nautobot/cookiecutter-nautobot-app/README.md

 # Cookiecutter Templates for Creating Nautobot Apps

-This repository houses Cookiecutter templates, designed to kick-start your Nautobot app development journey.
-Leveraging these templates allows for a standardized and rapid creation of Nautobot apps, adhering to best practices and common structural paradigms.
+This repository houses Cookiecutter templates, designed to kick-start your Nautobot App development journey.
+Leveraging these templates allows for a standardized and rapid creation of Nautobot Apps, adhering to best practices and common structural paradigms.

 ## About Nautobot Apps

-A Nautobot app is a Django application designed to extend the functionality of [Nautobot](https://github.com/nautobot/nautobot), an open-source Network Source of Truth and Automation Platform.
-By creating a Nautobot app, developers can introduce custom data models, views, templates, and REST API endpoints, enabling bespoke network management solutions and integrations.
+A Nautobot App is a Django application designed to extend the functionality of [Nautobot](https://github.com/nautobot/nautobot), an open-source Network Source of Truth and Automation Platform.
+By creating a Nautobot App, developers can introduce custom data models, views, templates, and REST API endpoints, enabling bespoke network management solutions and integrations.
 This modular approach fosters a flexible and scalable environment, allowing for a tailored experience in managing network resources and workflows.

 ## About Cookiecutter

 [Cookiecutter](https://github.com/cookiecutter/cookiecutter) is a command-line utility that simplifies the creation of new projects by generating them from predefined templates.
-These templates utilize the [Jinja2](https://jinja.palletsprojects.com/) templating engine, allowing for dynamic content generation and customization.
+These templates utilize the [Jinja](https://jinja.palletsprojects.com/) templating engine, allowing for dynamic content generation and customization.
 By providing a structured and consistent framework, Cookiecutter helps developers to avoid boilerplate code and to adhere to best practices right from the project's inception.
-The flexibility and power of Jinja2 under the hood enable Cookiecutter templates to encapsulate complex setups, making it a valuable tool for accelerating project initialization in various ecosystems.
+The flexibility and power of Jinja under the hood enable Cookiecutter templates to encapsulate complex setups, making it a valuable tool for accelerating project initialization in various ecosystems.

 ## Templates

-There are the following templates available:
+The following templates are available:

-- [`nautobot-app`](./nautobot-app) - A template for creating a new Nautobot app.
+- [`nautobot-app`](./nautobot-app) - A template for creating a new Nautobot App.
-- [`nautobot-app-ssot`](./nautobot-app-ssot) - A template for creating a new Nautobot app that is a Single Source of Truth (SSoT) app.
-Uses [Nautobot SSoT app](https://github.com/nautobot/nautobot-plugin-ssot) that facilitates integration and data synchronization between various "source of truth" (SoT) systems, with Nautobot acting as a central clearinghouse for data.
+- [`nautobot-app-ssot`](./nautobot-app-ssot) - A template for creating a new Nautobot App that extends the capabilities of the Nautobot Single Source of Truth (SSoT) App.
+The [Nautobot SSoT App](https://github.com/nautobot/nautobot-plugin-ssot) facilitates integration and data synchronization between various "source of truth" (SoT) systems, with Nautobot acting as a central clearinghouse for data.

 ## Local Quick-start